contouraid/contouraid.github.io/current-workflow.md

 MR and CT scans are taken again (this is the third time), to check if the edema has healed, and, to actually make the treatment planning with as recent a scan as possible.
 This happens typically 3 weeks after the surgery.

-*How can insta-RT help in this step?*
+*How can ContourAId help in this step?*

 ---